Why do you need a certified bookkeeper?

 If you’d like help with budgeting and accountability, you can click here to book a free consult anytime.

-5 Reducing your accounting fees
+5 A Certified Bookkeeper helps with reducing your accounting fees

 Most bookkeepers charge around $65 per hour.
 According to the Institute of Certified Bookkeepers, that is the industry average charge out fee.
 But how much does your accountant charge you?